Studies and internships abroad

 This document does not replace the Erasmus „Learning Agreement“, the confirmation of which is done by the Erasmus coordinator.

-Changes to Learning Agreement
+How to fill in the Learning Agreement

-After your arrival at the receiving university, you might need to change your LA, for example if some courses are not taking place, or you decide to cancel a course, or to enroll to a new course.
+After your arrival at the receiving university, you might need to change your LA, for example if some courses are not taking place, or you decide to cancel a course, or to enroll in a new course.
 This is not a problem at all, just do the following:

 - Use the part of your LA that states „During the Mobility“.
 It contains two tables: „Changes to Table A“ and „Changes to Table B“, where you can mark the corresponding changes.